Donald Glover’s Next Three Big Movie Projects

 — Jon Favreau (@Jon_Favreau) February 18, 2017

-This will be Donald Glover’s second project working with Favereu.
-The two both star in the upcoming Spider-Man: Homecoming to be released in theaters this summer on July 7, 2017.
+This will be Donald Glover’s second project working with Favreau.
+The two both star in the upcoming Spider-Man: Homecoming, to be released in theaters this summer on July 7, 2017.
 While it is well-known that Jon will be reprising his role as Happy Hogan, Sony has kept the identity of Glover’s character under wraps.

-In the new Spider-Man story, Peter Parker tries to live a somewhat normal life in his hometown while being watched by Robert Downey, Jr.’s Tony Stark, but that becomes increasingly difficult when new villain, Vulture (Michael Keaton), comes to town.
+In the new Spider-Man story, Peter Parker tries to live a somewhat normal life in his hometown while being watched by Robert Downey, Jr.’s Tony Stark, but that becomes increasingly difficult when a new villain, Vulture (Michael Keaton), comes to town.

-Many of Donald’s fans were hoping that Glover would become the next webslinger since he already voices the role of the character in Disney XD’s animated Ultimate Spider-Man show.
+Many of Donald’s fans were hoping that Glover would become the next webslinger, since he already voices the role of the character in Disney XD’s animated Ultimate Spider-Man show.
 However, that was likely never going to happen since the new movie reboot is focusing on a much younger Peter Parker and Glover is in his early 30s.

 No one seems to be upset with Glover’s other upcoming movie role playing a young Lando Calrissian in the upcoming Star Wars movie about Han Solo’s early adventures that take place before Star Wars: A New Hope.